What Is It?

 Lucid Trading has automated risk systems in place to detect hedging behavior.
 If your account is flagged:

-You will be permanently restricted from using Lucid Trading services
+After repeated offenses all involved accounts will be breached and you may be permanently restricted from using Lucid Trading services.

 Why Is It Prohibited?